chromatone/pitch-table-old/README.md

 # A vast table of all musical notes and corresponding rhythm tempos

-When you slow down a square or sawtooth wave oscillator, you get acoustic beat, that still conform the octave rule.
-Exploring different beats playing together makes you better understand the harmony of simple pitch ratios and feel the vibe of experimental polyrhythms.
-It's a place to explore the transition from a beating to a pitch.
+When you slow down a square or sawtooth wave oscillator, you get acoustic beat, that still conforms the octave rule.
+Exploring different beats playing together helps better understand the harmony of simple pitch ratios and feel the vibe of experimental polyrhythms.
+It's a place to explore the transition of our perception from the tempo to the pitch.

 ![screen](screenshot.png)